 Executive Officers Following the Distribution

-The following table includes information relating to certain of our expected executive officers following the separation.
+The following table and biographies present information concerning the individuals who are expected to serve as the Company's executive officers shortly before the separation.
 After the separation, none of these individuals will continue to be employees of YUM.
-Future filings will list additional executive officers once they have been determined.